Best Cheap Health Insurance in Missouri (2025)

 Short-term health insurance in Missouri

 Short-term health plans let you get coverage at any time of the year.
-In other words, you don't have to wait until open enrollment or qualify for a special enrollment period to get coverage.
+In other words, you don't have to wait until open enrollment or a life change that gives you a special enrollment period to get coverage.

 However, while short-term health plans are convenient, they typically offer worse coverage than regular health plans.